TogaTech/helpful.js/CONTRIBUTING.md

 			*/
 		});
 ```

+**Code style:**
+- Please use tabs to ensure consistency and accessibility across the codebase.
+- There should be no spaces between a function name and the opening parenthesis.
+- There should be one space between the function closing parenthesis and the opening curly brace.
+- The opening curly brace should be on the same line as the function declaration/top of the block.
+- Any lines of code that are long enough to require excessive sideways scrolling should be split into multiple lines.
+- There should be one space between a term and operator (for example, `1 + 2` or `let x = 0;`).
+- There should be one space after a comma (for example, `[1, 2, 3]`).
+- Please use function syntax (`function name() {}`) and not arrow syntax (do not use `const name = () => {}`) to ensure consistency and compatibility across the codebase.
+- Add a semicolon to the end of every statement (for example, `let x = 0;`).
+- Use size-efficient assignment operators (for example, use `x += 1` instead of `x = x + 1`).
+- Ensure that codeblocks are properly indented using a tab.
+- Make sure to credit the source of any code you are using (if applicable).

 After you've created a branch on your fork with your changes, it's time to [make a pull request][pr-link].